-Black Bottom Chocolate Cream Pie is the best of both worlds.
-Chocolate and vanilla lovers need not battle it out, this dessert is for the entire crowd.
+Chocolate and Vanilla Cream Pie is the best of both worlds.
+No need to battle it out, this black bottom cream pie is for the entire crowd.

 Why have just one when you can have two?
 Black Bottom Chocolate Cream Pie is a two-fer!

-Piled high with clouds of real whipped cream, this pie is the perfect ending to Thanksgiving!
+Piled high with clouds of real whipped cream, this pie is the perfect ending to any meal!
 Use your favorite crust or my Perfect Pie Crust recipe.

 - ¾ cup granulated sugar